MoisesR2185/retail-ecommerce-sql-analysis/README.md

 ## Key Business Insights

 **Electronics dominate revenue but carry return risk** Electronics is the highest revenue category but also shows the highest return rate.
-This suggests a potential product quality or expectation mismatch worth investigating — especially for a company focused on customer satisfaction scores.
+This suggests a potential product quality or expectation mismatch worth investigating - especially for a company focused on customer satisfaction scores.

 **Gold tier customers punch above their weight**
 Gold loyalty members represent a small share of total customers but contribute a disproportionate share of total revenue.
 Retention efforts and personalized offers should be prioritized for this segment before any expansion spend.

 **Most customers only buy once**
 The repeat vs one-time buyer analysis shows the majority of customers do not return after their first purchase.
-This points to a significant retention opportunity — even a small improvement in repeat purchase rate would have a material impact on revenue.
+This points to a significant retention opportunity - even a small improvement in repeat purchase rate would have a material impact on revenue.

 **Revenue growth is uneven month over month** Month-over-month revenue shows inconsistency, with some months declining from the prior period.
 This warrants deeper investigation into whether dips correlate with seasonality, marketing spend, or product availability.

 **A large portion of customers are lapsed**
 The churn risk query identifies customers who haven't purchased in 90+ days.
-For a company like Numerator that tracks household purchase behavior, identifying and re-engaging lapsed buyers is a core use case.
+This tracks household purchase behavior, identifying and re-engaging lapsed buyers is a core use case.

 ---

 ## SQL Skills Demonstrated

-- **CTEs** — single and chained multi-step CTEs for readable, modular queries
+- **CTEs** - single and chained multi-step CTEs for readable, modular queries
-- **Window functions** — RANK(), LAG(), SUM() OVER() for ranking and time-series analysis
+- **Window functions** - RANK(), LAG(), SUM() OVER() for ranking and time-series analysis
-- **Multi-table JOINs** — combining up to 3 tables with INNER and LEFT JOINs
+- **Multi-table JOINs** - combining up to 3 tables with INNER and LEFT JOINs
-- **Conditional aggregation** — CASE statements inside COUNT and SUM
+- **Conditional aggregation** - CASE statements inside COUNT and SUM
-- **Date logic** — DATE_FORMAT, DATEDIFF, CURDATE() for time-based analysis
+- **Date logic** - DATE_FORMAT, DATEDIFF, CURDATE() for time-based analysis
-- **Subqueries** — nested SELECT for segmentation logic
+- **Subqueries** - nested SELECT for segmentation logic
-- **Business metrics** — CLV, MoM growth, return rate, revenue share, profit margin
+- **Business metrics** - CLV, MoM growth, return rate, revenue share, profit margin

 ---